-Calcium is another great benefit of celery to your chickens.
+Calcium is another great benefit of celery for your chickens.
 Good quality eggs need calcium to support strong shells.
 Calcium also helps prevent osteoporosis in chickens which can be devastating to your flock.

 Potential Dangers of Celery

-Celery has a long fibrous stalk that if not chopped up can harm your chickens.
+Celery has a long, fibrous stalk that can harm your chickens if not chopped up.
 How can it harm your chickens?

 Their crop is found at the base of their neck and is a muscle pouch designed to aid in digestion.
 Because chickens are prey animals, they need to be able to ingest food quickly and that means less time chewing.
 The crop allows them to do this by storing the food and breaking it down into smaller pieces before moving the food along further in the digestive system.